 When did I first begin to write?

-It is a cliche to say that everyone has a book in them; Although I have two siblings with my birth name of Mendes da Costa, both of whom write, I thought I did not have the imagination.
-But one day a plot came to me, and I sounded out my husband.
-He thought the plot was good, and with a surprising ending, so I began the long journey of learning the craft of novel writing, trying to fit bits of writing into my days, which were already full to bursting.
+It is a cliche to say that everyone has a book in them.
+Although I have two siblings with my birth name of Mendes da Costa, both of whom write, I thought I lacked the imagination.
+But one day a plot came to me and I put it to my husband.
+He thought the plot was good, with a surprising ending, so I began the long journey of learning the craft of novel writing, trying to fit bits of writing into my days, which were already full to bursting.

 Joining classes and writers’ groups I learned more than I bargained for.
 There is more to writing a novel than anyone would imagine.

-Now, I have retired, and can devote the time I have been craving to my writing.
-In my home in the village of Pebbleditch I have set up my office so that in one direction I can watch the children I once supported, milling along the pavement to school, and in the other, I see the dramatic peak of the Beacon at the end of the Ridgeway in this beautiful countryside, that inspires the imaginary setting in my novels, of Chelterton where Kitty Thomas grew up and now works.
+Now, I have retired and can devote the time I have been craving to my writing.
+In my home in the village of Pebbleditch I have set up my office so that in one direction I can watch the children I once supported, milling along the pavement to school, and in the other, I see the dramatic peak of the Beacon at the end of the Ridgeway.
+This beautiful countryside inspires the imaginary setting of Chelterton in my novels, where Kitty Thomas grew up and now works.